Muskham School is a fully inclusive school which welcomes all pupils, including those with special educational needs or disabilities.

 Pupils with SEND will be given access to the curriculum through the specialist SEND provision provided by the school as is necessary, as far as possible, in line with the wishes of their parents and the needs of the individual.

 Every effort will be made to educate pupils with SEND alongside their peers in a mainstream classroom setting.
-Where this is not possible, the Assistant SENDCo will consult with the child’s parents for other flexible arrangements to be made.
+Where this is not possible, the SENDCo will consult with the child’s parents for other flexible arrangements to be made.

 The school curriculum will be reviewed as part of the annual review of this policy.